DevYeom/OneWay/README.md

 - [Installation](#installation)
 - [References](#references)

+## Features

+- 🕊️ **Lightweight and Simple**: A straightforward implementation of unidirectional data flow.
+- 🔐 **Thread-Safe**: Built on Swift Concurrency to ensure thread safety.
+- 🗂️ **Decoupled**: Aims for a clean separation between the view and business logic.
+- 🥗 **Flexible**: Can be used in any part of your application, not just the presentation layer.
+- 🧪 **Testable**: Provides a testing module to facilitate writing unit tests.
+- ✨ **No Dependencies**: Has zero third-party dependencies.

 ## Data Flow

-When using the `Store`, the data flow is as follows.
+When using a `Store`, the data flows in a single direction.

 <img src="https://github.com/DevYeom/OneWay/blob/assets/flow_description_v2_1.png" alt="flow_description_1"/>

-When working on UI, it is better to use `ViewStore` to ensure main thread operation.
+When working with UI, it is better to use a `ViewStore` to ensure all operations are performed on the main thread.

 <img src="https://github.com/DevYeom/OneWay/blob/assets/flow_description_v2_2.png" alt="flow_description_1"/>